alexgibson/wavepad/README.md

 gulp
 ```

 By default Javascript is compiled and minified in production mode.
-To run unminified and with source maps enabled, simply run:
+To run un-minified and with source maps enabled, simply run:

 ```
 gulp --env development --smp /path/to/project/root/